dotnet/msbuild/documentation/specs/rar-as-service.md

 ### Start new node

 This step will create new process which will act as RAR node.
 It will also pass necessary information to the node to know what its settings are (reusable, ...).
-Node will be another instance of the MSBuild.exe which will have set parameter **nodeMode** to some specific value.
-Probably it will be text value, so we can easily recognize which node is RAR node and which is normal MSBuild node.
+Node will be another instance of the MSBuild.exe which will have set parameter **nodeMode** to some specific value (it should be `/nodeMode:3`).

 We will use Mutex (as in [Roslyn](https://github.com/dotnet/roslyn/blob/838874b1b817db84ce146bef690cc95a39c213a5/src/Compilers/Server/VBCSCompiler/BuildServerController.cs#L143)) to ensure we don't create two RAR nodes at once.
 Its name must encode whether it is the user's only RAR node, including user name, administrator privileges, and some initial settings for the node.
 Such a name could be: `MSBuild.RAR.ostorc.7`, where **MSBuild.RAR** is its prefix, **ostorc** is the user who called MSBuild, and **7** represents encoded settings (flag enum).